Is your gas furnace making a loud banging or thumping noise when you turn it on? If so, you know exactly how concerning those noises can be!

 - Squealing: A squealing sound from your furnace is not a good sign and can be the result of a damaged blower belt or blower motor.
 Squealing could also be a sign that the bearings need some oil.

-Regardless of which of these noises you hear, you never ignore them.
+Regardless of which of these noises you hear, never ignore them.
 It’s always best to contact a professional HVAC technician as soon as you notice them.
 Minnick’s recommends signing up for an HVAC maintenance plan to make sure you never forget about having your furnace cleaned and inspected.

 If you’re a Maryland homeowner concerned about the noises coming from your furnace, Minnick’s offers a thorough 16-point furnace inspection that will uncover any potential issues with your furnace and help keep it running safe and efficient all year long.